AlloSphere-Research-Group/Allosystem-Guide/getting_started/README.md

     ./debug.sh path/to/file.cpp

 This will build debug version of the AlloSystem libraries and of the application, and will run it in the debugger.
 If the application crashes or is interrupted, the debugger shell will open allowing for inspecting memory and setting breakpoints.
-If you need to use a different debugger to the default gdb, edit the debug.sh script’s variable DEBUGGER.
+If you need to use a different debugger to the default gdb, edit the *debug.sh* script's variable *DEBUGGER*.

 ##AlloProject
 The AlloProject repository contains a set of scripts that simplifies getting AlloSystem, GLV and Gamma and building applications that use them.
 You should use AlloProject if: